WE’VE GOT YOUR BACK AS WE GO BACK TO BUSINESS

 COVID-19 is part of a large family of coronaviruses that can make humans and animals sick.
 They cause illnesses that can range from the common cold to more severe diseases.

 SYMPTOMS OF INFECTION

 Symptoms can range from mild illness to pneumonia.
-Some people will recover easily, and others may become severely ill.
-As per the CDC and PHAC, people with COVID-19 may experience:
+Some people will recover easily, and others may get very sick, very quickly.
+As per the CDC, people with COVID-19 may experience:

 - Cough, shortness of breath or difficulty breathing

 - Or at least 2 of these symptoms

 - Muscle pain